Viewing & Sharing

 Public Sharing Links

-Public sharing lets you generate a unique link for any check that allows anyone with the URL to view the capture without needing a Crosscheck account.
+Public sharing lets you generate a unique link for any check that allows anyone with the URL to view the check without needing a Crosscheck account.
 This is useful for sharing bug reports with external stakeholders, clients, or anyone outside your workspace.

 How to Enable a Public Link